pivotal/skenario/docs/architecture.md

 ## Metrics lifecycle

-The Scenario includes a parameter which determines how often to send statistics.
+The Scenario includes a parameter that determines how often to send statistics.
 System statistics such as pod CPU usage and request concurrency go the following way
     - Skenario asks pods to give metrics
-    - Skenario passes metrics per pod to dispatcher
+    - Skenario passes metrics per pod to the dispatcher
     - Dispatcher passes metrics to plugins
     - Plugins pass metrics to the autoscalers